English Mastiff exercise & Fitness Guide

-How much exercise does a English Mastiff need?
+How much exercise does an English Mastiff need?
 Activity recommendations for this large low-energy working breed.

-With a typical weight of 120-230 lbs and lifespan of 6-10 yrs, the English Mastiff requires thoughtful care tailored to their specific breed characteristics.
+120-230 lbs adult size, 6-10 yrs life expectancy — and the English Mastiff has a health and temperament footprint that is worth reading on its own terms.
 At 120-230 lbs with a life expectancy of 6-10 yrs, the English Mastiff represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Best Activities